 I have apples but not strawberries.

-The decision whether to place a comma before “pero” is also intuitive.
-Whenever we feel there should be a short pause, we can place a comma, especially when “pero” connects long sentences.
+There is flexibility in whether to place a comma before “pero” or not.
+If it feels like there should be a speaking pause before “pero”, we can place a comma, especially when “pero” connects long sentences.

 Me gusta comer en este restaurante, pero también me gusta comer en casa.